NexPlayer/Unity-SDK/unity.md

 xattr -cr PATH_TO_PROJECT_ROOT
 ```

+#### The video texture looks brighter or darker than the source video.
+How can I fix it?

+This issue is caused by the environment lighting.

+To prevent it, it’s recommended to apply an unlit shader to the material in the 3D object where the video will be rendered.

+This unlit shader will make the material not be affected by the light.

+This shader can be created from the Unity Editor by following the next steps:

+1. Create a new Shader by right-clicking in the Unity Editor and select Create > Shader > Unlit Shader.

+2. Open the new shader with your code editor and add the Cull Off property in the Subshader section, right behind the LOD property.

+3. Create a new Material by right-clicking in the Unity Editor and select Create > Material.

+4. Select the new Material and associate the new shader to it.
+The new shader must be in the section Unlit of the dropdown.

+5. Select the new Material and associate the new shader to it.
+The new shader must be in the section Unlit of the dropdown.

 # 21. Detailed Feature List

 | VIDEO DELIVERY FORMATS | Android | iOS | Mac | Windows | WebGL |